 Complete a Learning Agreement

-- Complete your Learning Agreement (pdf) and obtain all signatures.
+- Complete your online Learning Agreement and obtain all signatures.

-- Think about what you want to learn at your internship and list 3- 5 learning objectives (refer to the Learning Agreement (pdf)
+- Think about what you want to learn at your internship and list 3- 5 learning objectives (refer to the Learning Agreement)

 - Meet with your employer site supervisor